apache/druid/docs/querying/sql-functions.md

 ## DS_RANK

-Returns an approximate rank for `value` between zero and one, in which the rank signifies the fraction of the distribution less than the given value.
-The `expr` argument must return a Quantiles sketch.
+Returns an approximate rank for `value` between zero and one, in which the rank signifies the fraction of the distribution less than `value`.

 * **Syntax:** `DS_RANK(expr, value)`
 * **Function type:** Scalar, sketch